soniasingla/soniasingla.github.io/content/blog/most-cb-program/index.md

 <b>8.
 Have Fun 😉:</b> It is so important to have fun at work.
 Create your own sense of happiness as there will be times of happiness and frustration, both.
 With patience and practice, you are definitely going to be better at your work, so make it something you look forward to rather than just a responsibility.

 <b>9.
-Thank You ❤️:</b> Before I sign up for this post, I would like to take a moment to thank my mentors, Bartek Plotka](https://www.bwplotka.dev/) and [Povilas Versockas](https://povilasv.me/).
+Thank You ❤️:</b> Before I sign off for this post, I would like to take a moment to thank my mentors, [Bartek Plotka](https://www.bwplotka.dev/) and [Povilas Versockas](https://povilasv.me/).
 I really appreciate you all.
 Giving time despite the busy schedule to advise and guide someone is no easy feat!

 This program would never have finished without the hard work of [Ihor Dvoretskyi](https://github.com/idvoretskyi) and [CNCF community members](https://github.com/cncf/mentoring), thank you so much for everything.